Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 “How am I supposed to beat the last boss with no healing, a melee weapon, and no guns?
 Seriously, what was the developer thinking?”

-Technical Issues That Break the Horror
+Technical Hiccups That Gut the Horror

 Frequent complaints include:

-• Cutscenes failing to trigger properly
+- Cutscenes failing to trigger properly

-• Save files and inventory resetting between chapters
+- Save files and inventory resetting between chapters

-• Stuttering and memory leaks (especially with DLSS)
+- Stutters, memory leaks (esp with DLSS)

-• Crashes during environmental transitions
+- Crashes during environmental transitions

 “The bridge-building sequence at the start is a prime example of poor design,” says one player.
 “You’re forced to backtrack immediately just to pick up items on the beach.
 It feels lazy — like padding the game time.”